 We present the results in Panel A of Table 2.
 In Table 2 and the rest of Section IV where we describe our results, to ease exposition we drop the subscripts of the variables where there is no cause of confusion.
-For example, we refer to Δ LT-1{i,t-1} as simply Δ LT-1.
-The positive and significant coefficient on Δ LT-1 in column 1 indicates that firms with a larger increase in the amount of maturing long-term debt during the year (larger Δ LT-1) are more likely to experience a deterioration in their credit quality (larger Δ RATING) during the same year.
-The result is also economically significant: A 1-standard-deviation increase in Δ LT-1 (0.09) is associated with an increase of 0.029 in Δ RATING, which represents a 27% increase relative to the sample mean of Δ RATING (0.109).
-Because this is a first-difference specification, the result implies that, all else being equal, firms with greater rollover risk exposure, as measured by the amount of long-term debt due within a year, have lower credit quality.
+For example, we refer to $\Delta LT$ - $1{i,t-1}$ as simply $\Delta LT$ -1.
+The positive and significant coefficient on $\Delta LT$ -1 in Column (1) indicates that firms with a larger increase in the amount of maturing long-term debt during the year (larger $\Delta LT$ -1) are more likely to experience a deterioration in their credit quality (larger $\Delta Rating$ ) during the same year.
+The result is also economically significant: a one standard deviation increase in $\Delta LT$ -1 (0.09) is associated with an increase of 0.029 in $\Delta Rating$ , which represents a 27% increase relative to the sample mean of $\Delta Rating$ (0.109).
+Since this is a first-difference specification, the result implies that, all else equal, firms with greater rollover risk exposure, as measured by the amount of long-term debt due within a year, have lower credit quality.